-0.5.2 SCT Inst Adherence Agreement
+0.5.2 SEPA Credit Transfer Adherence Agreement

 The Adherence Agreement, to be signed by Participants, is the document which binds Participants to the terms of the Rulebook.
-The text of the Adherence Agreement is available in Annex I. The Rulebook and the Adherence Agreement entered into by Participants together constitute a multilateral contract among Participants and the EPC.
-The rules and procedures for applying to join the Scheme are set out in Scheme Management Internal Rules (the "Internal Rules") (see Annex III).
-In addition, a guidance document ([10]) is available.
+The text of the Adherence Agreement is available in ANNEX I. The Rulebook and the Adherence Agreement entered into by Participants together constitute a multilateral contract among Participants and the EPC.
+The rules and procedures for applying to join the Scheme are set out in Scheme Management Internal Rules (the "Internal Rules").
+In addition, a guidance document ([9]) is available.